2015 Gold King Mine waste water spill: Background

 Gold mining in the hills around Gold King was the primary income and economy for the region until 1991, when the last mine closed near Silverton.
 The Gold King Mine was abandoned in 1923.
 Prior to the spill, the Upper Animas water basin had already become devoid of fish, because of the adverse environmental impacts of regional mines such as Gold King, when contaminants entered the water system.
-Other plant and animal species were also adversely affected in the watershed before the Gold King Mine breach.
+Other plant and animal species were also adversely affected in the watershed before the mine breach.

 Many abandoned mines throughout Colorado are known to have problems with acid mine drainage.
 The chemical processes involved in acid mine drainage are common around the world: where subsurface mining exposes metal sulfide minerals such as pyrite to water and air, this water must be carefully managed to prevent harm to riparian ecology.
-At the time of the accident, the EPA was working at the Gold King Mine to stem the leaking mine water going into Cement Creek.
+At the time of the accident, the EPA was working at the mine to stem the leaking mine water going into Cement Creek.
 Water was accumulating behind a plug at the mine's entrance.
 They planned to add pipes that would allow the slow release and treatment of that water before it backed up enough to blow out.
 Unknown to the crew, the mine tunnel behind the plug was already full of pressurized water.
 It burst through the plug soon after excavation began.

 In the 1990s, sections of the Animas had been nominated by the EPA as a Superfund site for clean-up of pollutants from the Gold King Mine and other mining operations along the river.
 Lack of community support prevented its listing.
 Under the law, the EPA had authority to do only minor work to abate environmental impacts of the mine.
 Locals had feared that classifying this as a Superfund site would reduce tourism in the area, which was the largest remaining source of income for the region since the closure of the metal mines.

 Mine ownership

-Gold King Mine was originally discovered and owned by Olaf Nelson the “Mighty Swede” in 1887.
-Nelson died before he could develop the mine leaving his widow to sell the mine in 1894.
+Gold King Mine was originally discovered and owned by Olaf Nelson the "Mighty Swede" in 1887.
+Nelson died before he could develop the mine, leaving his widow to sell the mine in 1894.